jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Crocodiles and alligators are surprisingly fast on land.
-Although they are rapid, they are not agile.
-So, if being chased by one, run in a zigzag line to lose him or her.
+⚡<!-- FUNFACT --> Fun fact: You burn more calories sleeping than you do watching TV.

 </div>